 You might find white poop from your pet rats from time to time.
 This happens especially if they’re allowed to leave their cage to play on the floor or even on a couch or bed.
-You might also find loose droppings in their cage.
-Some pet rats can be a bit too lazy to get to the litter.
+You might also find loose white droppings in their cage.

 But unless it’s something constant or there are other symptoms, there should be nothing to worry about.
 Of course, there are other reasons why your pet rat poop is white and we’ll go over them right here and now!